Reliability engineering: Objective

 The reason for the priority emphasis is that it is by far the most effective way of working, in terms of minimizing costs and generating reliable products.
 The primary skills that are required, therefore, are the ability to understand and anticipate the possible causes of failures, and knowledge of how to prevent them.
-It is also necessary to have knowledge of the methods that can be used for analysing designs and data.
+It is also necessary to know the methods that can be used for analyzing designs and data.

 Scope and techniques

 Reliability engineering for "complex systems" requires a different, more elaborate systems approach than for non-complex systems.
 Reliability engineering may in that case involve: